ertis-research/DDNN/README.md

 ### Service deployment in Kubernetes

 Since this code can be containerized, it can be easily run as a service in Kubernetes.
 Therefore, we include several `yaml` files that can be used to deploy an edge-cloud architecture with 3 Kafka brokers.
-Along with these files, we include to additional ones that are used to run and delete these services in Kubernetes; these are `run.sh` and `delete.sh` respectively.
+Along with these files, we include two additional ones that are used to run and delete these services in Kubernetes - `run.sh` and `delete.sh`, respectively.

     sh run.sh
     sh delete.sh